Home > European Destinations > Poland > Things to Do in Warsaw on a Layover: Top Sights in One Day

 The Original Sigismund's Column - Look to the Lower RIght of the Photo

 At this point, I had spent about an hour walking around Old Town Warsaw.
-The next attraction I visited was one of my favorites, the Warsaw Observation Tower.
-This observation tower is the bell tower of nearby St. Anne’s Church, and visitors can climb the tower’s 147 steps to the viewing terrace.
+The next attraction I visited was one of my favorites, the St. Anne’s Church Bell Tower (Taras Widokowy).
+Visitors climb about 147 steps to reach the viewing terrace—easily one of the best viewpoints in Warsaw.

 Looking Towards the Warsaw Observation Tower from the Warsaw Castle Area